 Cleanse out the old leaven that you may be a new lump, as you really are unleavened.
 For also Messiah our Pesah was slaughtered for us.
 Let us therefore celebrate the festival, not with the old leaven, the leaven of evil and wickedness, but with the unleavened bread of sincerity and truth.
 (1 Corinthians 5:7-8)

-In the New Testament, the outpouring of the Holy Spirit upon Yeshua's desciples also ocurred on Pentecost (Acts 2).
+In the New Testament, the outpouring of the Holy Spirit upon Yeshua's disciples also occurred on Pentecost (Acts 2).
 This festival therefore celebrates true, biblical worship.
-God gave both the Truth of His Word (Torah) and His Spirit on Pentecost, thus enabling His people to worship in Spirit and Truth: "God is spirit, and those who worship Him must worship in Spirt and Truth".
+God gave both the Truth of His Word (Torah) and His Spirit on Pentecost, thus enabling His people to worship in Spirit and Truth: "God is spirit, and those who worship Him must worship in Spirit and Truth".
 (John 4:24)

 Feast of Trumpets marks the beginning of the Fall Feasts.
 This day beautifully symbolizes the second coming of our Messiah, Yeshua (Jesus).
 It is a day to reflect on our special relationship with the God of the universe and recommit to walking in our created purpose sanctifying the name of God in this world and bringing Him glory.